-In this update I would like to let you know why the Board of Education is recommending improvements to our school facilities.
-I will highlight the many needs within our facilities, related to the health, safety and welfare, of students, staff and the community members who use our schools throughout the year.
+This update highlights the many needs within our facilities related to the health, safety and welfare, of students, staff and the community members who use our schools throughout the year.

 In this new building project we are proposing to address some issues that have long been placed on the back burner.
-At the junior-senior high school and the elementary school security upgrades will include long awaited entrance vestibules so parents and community members can wait inside during inclement weather.
+At the junior-senior high school and the elementary school there will be security upgrades which will include long awaited entrance vestibules so that parents and community members don’t have to wait outside in inclement weather.

 At the junior-senior high school the gymnasium floor, bleachers, and windows will be replaced.
-We all understand the importance of physical education on the lives of our students.
 These improvements will provide our gym long overdue updates after decades of long, hard but enjoyable and successful use.
 The new wood floor will eliminate dead spots that impact our competitions, provide the proper and safe resiliency for our students during play, and reduce the escalating cost of maintenance due to the age and obsolescence of the existing floor.

 The new bleachers will provide accessible seating for our parents and community members, with proper aisle ways for safe access and again, reduced maintenance.
 These bleachers will also highlight our school colors with a more durable molded plastic seating material.
 The windows on the two gymnasium court ends will be replaced to eliminate the infiltration of water, in addition to providing better glare control during athletic events and increased thermal efficiency.

-The pool upgrade is the centerpiece of this capital project.
-As you may be aware, our school district has one of the only indoor swimming facilities in Sullivan County.
-Historically, this pool has been used to teach our children swimming and water safety as well as to provide exercise for senior citizens and community members.
+The pool upgrade is one of the centerpieces of this capital project.
 During a previous building project it was discovered that the pool was in need of much greater repair than was previously anticipated.
 As a result the pool could not be completed because the cost of repairs and replacements were so much greater than what was budgeted for at that time.